derekdvleung/totblocks/README.md

 # File contents:

-	stl/					All the *.stl files can be found in this folder. connectors/			Hexagonal pegs used to vertically connect T-O-T sheets for layered minerals. brucite-connector.stl		For brucite structure
+- 'stl/'					All the *.stl files can be found in this folder.
+  -	'connectors/'			Hexagonal pegs used to vertically connect T-O-T sheets for layered minerals.
+	- 'brucite-connector.stl'		For brucite structure
-			chlorite-connector.stl		For chlorite structure
+	- 'chlorite-connector.stl'		For chlorite structure
-			lizardite-connector.stl		For lizardite (kaolinite-serpentine group) structure
+	- 'lizardite-connector.stl'	For lizardite (kaolinite-serpentine group) structure
-			mica-connector.stl			For mica (2:1 phyllosilicate) structure
+	- mica-connector.stl			For mica (2:1 phyllosilicate) structure

 		dual/				3D models used for the dual-colour version of TotBlocks (single chain, w = 1).
 							Each model has two parts, corresponding to two the different colours used in dual extrusion printing.